 Also…I was the president of the debating society at university.
-I topped in 3 modules and in school I often won prizes in debate and sports competitions.
+I topped in 3 Computer Science modules.
+I often won prizes in debate and sports competitions in school.
 I still have some of my trophies!

 What has been your best education/career decision and why?

 I stumbled into Computer Science by accident.
 Going from programming to sales was a good decision.
 Going from sales to coaching was an even better decision.
 You should always do something you’re passionate about, something you enjoy.

 What’re the best lessons you’ve learned?